SAnjana2-1/javafridge/README.md

 # 🧊 Virtual Fridge Management System

 🚀 A **Spring Boot** application that helps users track their fridge inventory and monitor expiry dates of stored items.
+The application notifies whenever vegeies are about to get expire, also one can always check what to buy after checking the inventory.
 Stay organized and reduce food waste!

 ## 📌 Features
 ✅ **Add, Update & Remove Items** – Keep track of all stored food items